Graphs with convex balls: A local-to-global characterization

 \section{A local-to-global characterization}

-The goal of this section is to prove the following topological characterization of CB-graphs: \begin{theorem} For a graph $G$ the following conditions are equivalent: \begin{itemize} \item[(i)] $G$ is a graph with convex balls; \item[(ii)] the triangle-pentagon complex $X_{\Triangle, \pentagon}(G)$ is simply connected, $\TPCz_{\leq 3}$ and $\INC_{\leq 3}$ hold and every induced subgraph isomorphic to $\PPu$ has diameter at most $3$. \item[(iii)] the triangle-pentagon complex $X_{\Triangle, \pentagon}(G)$ is simply connected and every ball of radius at most $3$ is convex. \end{itemize} Furthermore, if $G$ is a graph in which all balls of radius at most $3$ are convex, then the 1-skeleton $\widetilde{G}$ of the universal cover of $X_{\Triangle, \pentagon}(G)$ is a graph with convex balls. \end{theorem}
+The goal of this section is to prove the following topological characterization of CB-graphs: \begin{theorem} For a graph $G$ the following conditions are equivalent: \begin{enumerate}[(i)] \item $G$ is a graph with convex balls; \item the triangle-pentagon complex $X_{\Triangle, \pentagon}(G)$ is simply connected and every ball of radius at most $3$ is convex. \end{enumerate} Furthermore, if $G$ is a graph in which all balls of radius at most $3$ are convex, then the 1-skeleton $\widetilde{G}$ of the universal cover of $X_{\Triangle, \pentagon}(G)$ is a graph with convex balls. \end{theorem}

-The implication (i)$\Rightarrow$(iii) is proved in the next subsection.
-The implication (iii)$\Rightarrow$(ii) follows from the first part of the proof of Theorem \ref{thm: TPC}.
+The implication (i)$\Rightarrow$(ii) is proved in the next subsection.
 The proof of the implication (ii)$\Rightarrow$(i) is much harder and is based on the proof of the second assertion of the theorem.
 We adapt the proof of similar local-to-global results from the papers \cite{Bresaretal2013,ChalopiChepoiOsajda2015,CCHO,Osajda}.
 The main difference with those proofs is the technical difficulty in dealing with pentagons in the inductive construction of the universal cover of $X_{\Triangle, \pentagon}(G)$.
 The proof is given in the subsequent four subsections.